Paulpauladq/PersonalWiki/README.md

 # Team Collaboration
-* We use a "git flow" workflow
+* We use a feature branch workflow
-     * Team members create forks of the team repository,
-     * Team members submit pull requests to merge forked repo changes to the master branch of the team's repo
+     * Team members commit branches and submit pull requests to have code reviewed and committed to the master branch